mrstefangrimm/prfServo/README.md

 # prfServo

-Arduino library to synchronously move multiple servo motors.
+Arduino library to control multiple servo motors.
 A polynomial transformation up to a degree of 3 transforms the used target position to the value written to the servo.
 The prfServo library is a wrapper for existing servo libraries such as *[Servo](https://www.arduino.cc/en/Reference/Servo)* or the *[Adafruit Servo Shield](https://www.adafruit.com/product/1411)*.

 ## Motivation
 Each servo motor you buy has its own characteristics. prfServo allows you to do a software calibration and accurately and synchronously move multiple servo motors.